 In this Master's thesis, I discuss previous failures in social impact technology dissemination, beginning with the Appropriate Technology movement and continuing with the efforts of multinational corporations that have tried selling to low-income "base of the pyramid" customers.
 Through field research in southern India, I then analyze the efforts and experiments of small and medium enterprises.
 Finally, I describe my experiences co-founding a social enterprise that distributes social impact technologies in rural areas.

-In Fall 2020, I was the primary instructor for Corporate Strategy, the University of Michigan Ross School of Business' core course for senior BBA students (STRATEGY 390; teaching evaluation: 4.9/5.0).
-This class of 71 students was taught virtually and had modules on business strategy, corporate strategy, and strategy and society.
+In Fall 2020, I was an instructor of Corporate Strategy, the University of Michigan Ross School of Business' core course for senior BBA students (STRATEGY 390; teaching evaluation: 4.9/5.0).
+I solely taught a virtual class of 71 students and had modules on business strategy, corporate strategy, and strategy and society.